 Features: Horseback riding, lake, rock climbing, M.A.S.H. site, picnic site.

-Enjoy your walk down a shaded path to get to the Rock Pool area which is surrounded by stunning volcanic rock walls.
+Enjoy your walk down a shaded path to get to the Rock Pool area.

-If you want to get some extra steps in and see a super cool part of TV history, walk a few miles past Century Lake and you’ll run into the old M.A.S.H. site from the popular TV show.
+If you want to get some extra steps in, continue past Century Lake, to the old M.A.S.H. site from the popular TV show.

-Trail Tip: Take note that the path around the lake is not a full loop.
-You’ll have to turn back around the dam area.
+Local tip: The path around the lake isn’t a full loop.
+You’ll have to turn back near the dam area.